mobile app bar

 Tom Brady and Terry Bradshaw

-Terry Bradshaw isn’t shying away from the GOAT debate, or from stirring the pot about how quarterbacks operate behind the line of scrimmage.
-Tom Brady is widely regarded as the greatest quarterback of all time, backed by seven Super Bowl rings and a mountain of NFL and New England Patriots records.
-But Bradshaw, his FOX colleague and a four-time Super Bowl champion, doesn’t quite buy into the consensus.
+While Tom Brady is widely regarded as the greatest quarterback of all time, backed by seven Super Bowl rings and a mountain of NFL and New England Patriots records, Bradshaw, his FOX colleague and a four-time Super Bowl champion, doesn’t quite buy into the consensus.

-Appearing on the Nothing Left Unsaid podcast, Bradshaw questioned Brady’s place atop the all-time list, pointing instead to Cleveland Browns legend Otto Graham.
+Appearing on the Nothing Left Unsaid podcast, Bradshaw questioned Brady’s place atop the all-time list.
+He pointed instead to Cleveland Browns legend Otto Graham.

-The Steelers legend also addressed being left off a recent top-25 quarterbacks list, and he didn’t pretend to be bothered.
-Instead, he pivoted to a point he clearly cares about: play-calling autonomy.
+Bradshaw had another gripe to settle with the modern football world.
+The Steelers legend spoke about being left off a recent top-25 quarterbacks list, but he didn’t pretend to be bothered.
+Instead, he pivoted to a point about play-calling autonomy.
+And what a quarterback’s job looked like in the good ol’ days.

 “You’re not even in the top 25.
 Well, I’m not going to lose any sleep over that,” Bradshaw joked.
 “I’ll tell you.
 Did Tom Brady call his own plays?
 No. Did Peyton Manning call it?
 No. You know, I called all my plays.
 Super Bowl—those are my plays.
 I didn’t flip a card up and go number five.”

-In his four Super Bowl appearances, Bradshaw threw for 932 yards, nine touchdowns, and four interceptions, posting an elite 112.8 passer rating, numbers he believes reflect his command of the offense.
+In his four Super Bowl appearances, Bradshaw threw for 932 yards, nine touchdowns, and four interceptions, posting an elite 112.8 passer rating.
+Those numbers, he believes, reflect his command of the offense.

 Still, Bradshaw wasn’t just in a critical mood.
 At 77, he says he loves today’s game, praising modern offenses and the way current quarterbacks sling the ball around.

 “I love the way they play today, Tim.
-I love the way these quarterbacks play, I love the way they throw it,” he said.
+I love the way these quarterbacks play, I love the way they throw it,” said Bradshaw.
 “And I would’ve loved to be a part of this new-age football.
 I would’ve loved to make $50 million.
 Can you imagine?”

 Whether fans agree with him or not, Bradshaw has once again added fuel to the endless GOAT debate.
 This time with a reminder that play-calling, perfection, and personal pride still matter in the quarterback conversation.